 - Authority for IRS agents to arrest

 - Securing arrest warrants

 With that said, not just any IRS employee can arrest people.
 And they can only arrest people in special situations.

 Which IRS employees can arrest people?

 The IRS has a criminal investigation division (known as IRS-CI) that investigates criminal violations of the Internal Revenue Code.
-Within IRS-CI, there are federal law enforcement officers, known as special agents, who are granted statutory authority to make arrests.
+Within IRS-CI, there are federal law enforcement officers.
+These officers, known as special agents, have statutory authority to make arrests.